An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Discussion

 \section{Discussion}

-We developed online updating test statistics for the proportional hazards assumption of the Cox model for big streams of survival data.
+We developed online updating test statistics for the PH assumption of the Cox model for streams of survival data.
 The test statistics were inspired by the divide and conquer approach \citep{lin2011} and the online updating approach for estimation and inference of regression parameters for estimating equations \citep{schifano2016}.
-We proposed two versions of test statistics, one using cumulative information from all historical data, and the other using information only from more recent data.
-Both statistics have an asymptotic $\chi^2_p$ distribution.
-In the application to SEER data, we found that our online updating cumulative test statistic $T_k(G)$ evaluated at the CUEE estimator $\tilde{\beta}$ is more powerful for detecting parameter changes in $\hat{\beta}_{n_k,k}$ than $T_{1:k}(G)$ calculated on cumulative data, which echoes the findings in \cite{Battey:wf}.
-This also suggests that, even when the dataset is not that huge, it might be desirable to partition the data and examine the partitions for possibly masked violations of the null hypothesis.

-In practice, and as illustrated with the SEER data, we can also break up a large dataset into smaller blocks, and process each block sequentially as a data stream.
-At the final block, the cumulative version test statistic will help us decide if the proportional hazards assumption has been satisfied.
+We proposed two versions of test statistics, $T_k(\G)$ using cumulative information from all historical data, and $T_k^w(\G)$ using information only from more recent data.
+Both statistics have an asymptotic~$\chi^2_p$ distribution under the null hypothesis.
+In our simulation studies, the power of $T_k(\G)$ is comparable to or higher than the power of the standard test $T(\G)$ on the entire dataset, for scenarios of a model change or parameter change, respectively.
+In addition, when $T(\G)$ fails to detect violation of the null hypothesis on the whole dataset, $T_k(\G)$ may still identify the violation with high power.
+This was observed in our application to the SEER data, and also echoes the findings in \cite{Battey:wf}.
+This also suggests that, even when the dataset is not huge, it might be desirable to partition the data and examine the partitions for possibly masked violations of the null hypothesis.
+At the final block, the cumulative version test statistic will help us decide if the PH assumption has been satisfied.
 The window version, however, can be run at the same time, as it is sensitive to heterogeneity among a few blocks.

-A few issues beyond the scope of this paper are worth further investigation.
-The choice of window size affects the test results and parameter estimates.
-Possible influential factors include the size of data chunks, the censoring rate in each chunk, among others.
-The test statistics and parameter estimates perform well when $p$ is small to moderate.
-When $p$ is large, the statistics tend to increase faster than expected, and lead to false rejections.
-Therefore one may wish to consider using appropriate penalization \citep[e.g.,][]{du2010}.
+As with previous online updating approaches, $T_k(\G)$ and $T_k^w(\G)$ are computationally fast, and minimally storage intensive.
+As shown in the supporting information, the methods are also capable of handling large datasets of a few gigabyte's size, and can return the estimation and diagnostic results within reasonable time limit.
+Compared to parallel computing for such datasets, the proposed approach reduces time needed for communication between nodes, and allows for bias correction of the parameter estimates.